 - Use of information technology systems

-Those who need an SSBI are often informed by their supervisors that the need exists; this may be thanks to a job transfer or permanent change of station move to a new assignment that requires the access.
-It may also be associated with military promotions, changes in staffing or mission requirements, and many other reasons.
+Those who need an SSBI are often informed by their supervisors that the need exists.
+This may be thanks to a job transfer or permanent change of station move to a new assignment that requires the access.
+It may also be associated with military promotions, staffing or mission requirements changes, and many other reasons.

 Some mistakenly believe that polygraphs or lie detector tests are required for SCI access.
-This is not true in all cases; not everyone being vetted for certain types of access will experience a polygraph test.
-But some will be administered this test and you should not be surprised if you are expected to submit to one as a condition of clearance access.
+This is not true in all cases.
+Not everyone being vetted for certain types of access will undergo a polygraph test.
+But some will be administered this test, and you should not be surprised if you are expected to submit to one as a condition of clearance access.

 Reinvestigations

-The Top Secret/SCI classification is not permanent, nor is it indefinite.
-The intelligence community and background investigation field are both moving toward a philosophy and practice of “continuous vetting”, but even this does not prevent a security clearance holder from needing to be reinvestigated after a period of time defined by the federal government.
+The Top Secret/SCI classification is not permanent or indefinite.
+The intelligence community and background investigation field are both moving toward a philosophy and practice of “continuous vetting,”, but even this does not prevent a security clearance holder from needing to be reinvestigated after a period of time defined by the federal government.

-Reinvestigations are also common if there is a lapse in holding a clearance, if there was a dispute about the eligibility of the clearance holder, or their suitability to continue holding the clearance.
+Reinvestigations are common if there is a lapse in holding a clearance, or if there is a dispute about the eligibility of the clearance holder, or their suitability to continue holding the clearance.

 Time Investment In The Background Check Process